Where are Milky Way's Hadronic PeVatrons?: Models of the Hadronic Source Population: Simplified Overview

 \item {\bf SNR}: The most plausible candidate for the source of PeV hadrons are SNRs.
 Indeed, both GeV and TeV data support the scenario where SNRs accelerate protons to TeV scales~\cite{2012A&A...538A..81M, 2013Sci...339..807A, 2016ApJ...816..100J, 2018A&A...612A...3H}, although it remains unknown if the maximum energy can reach the PeV range.
 If produced, PeV protons are expected to escape in the very early phase of the SNR evolution, $\tau_{\rm src}^{\rm esc}\sim$~1~kyr, comparable to when the Sedov-Taylor phase starts, although many details are uncertain~\cite{2011MNRAS.415.1807D, 2016PhRvD..94h3003D, 2016MNRAS.461.3552N, 2018MNRAS.475.5237G, 2019MNRAS.484.2684N, 2019MNRAS.490.4317C, 2020A&A...634A..59B, 2021A&A...654A.139B, 2021PhRvD.104h3028K, 2022ApJ...924...45S}.
 Acceleration to the PeV scale might take place on timescales much shorter than kiloyears \cite{2003A&A...403....1P, 2013MNRAS.435.1174S, 2015APh....69....1C, 2018MNRAS.479.4470M, 2021ApJ...922....7I} and $\tau_{\rm src}^{\rm esc}$ includes the time particles are in the vicinity of the accelerator.
 This choice of $\tau_{\rm src}^{\rm esc}$ is likely optimistic, given the escape of PeV particles from the shock might be as short as $\sim$10 yrs~\cite{2013MNRAS.435.1174S} and the escape from the larger surroundings are highly uncertain.
 If PeV protons interact with the average gas densities in the ISM, then $n_{\rm src}^{\rm gas}\sim$~1~cm$^{-3}$.

 \item {\bf SNR (Dense)}: For a handful of shell-type SNRs, TeV gamma rays are spatially coincident with gas clouds, supporting a hadronic origin for the gamma rays: RX 1713.7-3946~\cite{2007ApJ...661..236A, 2012ApJ...746...82F, 2021ApJ...915...84F}, Vela Jr.~\cite{2017ApJ...850...71F}, HESS J1731-347~\cite{2014ApJ...788...94F}, and RCW86~\cite{2019ApJ...876...37S}.
 They are young ($\simeq1 5$~kyr) and have high target gas densities of $\gtrsim$10--100~cm$^{-3}$, although the latter significantly depends on the volume filling factor of dense gas, which is usually highly uncertain.
 Here, we take RX J1713.7-3946 as an example case.
-Multi-wavelength modeling of this SNR suggests high-density ($2.5\times10^4$~cm$^{-3}$) clumps with a volume filling factor $10^{-2}$, embedded in low-density gas ($\sim 10^{-2}$~cm$^{-3}$), for an average density of $n_{\rm src}^{\rm gas}\sim$~250~cm$^{-3}$ in the 10-pc shell~\cite{2022arXiv220512276F}.
+Multi-wavelength modeling of this SNR suggests high-density ($2.5\times10^4$~cm$^{-3}$) clumps with a volume filling factor $10^{-2}$, embedded in low-density gas ($\sim 10^{-2}$~cm$^{-3}$), for an average density of $n_{\rm src}^{\rm gas}\sim$~250~cm$^{-3}$ in the 10-pc shell~\cite{2022arXiv220512276F} (see also Ref.~\cite{2019MNRAS.487.3199C} for a detailed numerical study).
 The escape of PeV particles is model-dependent.
-Given the lack of $>$~10~TeV gamma-ray emission from this object, $\tau_{\rm src}^{\rm esc}$ is likely smaller than its age (1.4 kyr).
-We optimistically take $\tau_{\rm src}^{\rm esc}=1$~kyr, as in the previous case.
+Given the lack of $>$~10~TeV gamma-ray emission from this object, $\tau_{\rm src}^{\rm esc}$ is likely smaller than its age (1.4 kyr). {If the escape time coincides with the Sedov time, it would be smaller for SNRs in dense environments (as $\propto (n_{\rm src}^{\rm gas})^{-1/3}$).
+The actual escape time might be even shorter, as discussed above.} We optimistically take $\tau_{\rm src}^{\rm esc}=1$~kyr , as in the previous case, {but the above uncertainties should be kept in mind.}